HEBERT, Louis Gaston

 In 1617, Hébert, along with his wife and their three children, Guillaume, Guillaumette, and Anne, left Paris to settle in Quebec City.
 He was offered a contract by the Compagnie du Canada, which included practicing medicine, establishing farming, and a grant of land.
 However, upon arrival, he was forced to accept a revised contract with reduced benefits.

 Despite these challenges, Hébert became a significant figure in early Canadian history.
 He was the first private individual to receive a land grant in the New World from the French government.
 In Quebec, he selected a ten-acre site for his farm, where he faced opposition from the fur trading company due to his deforestation for farming.
-Nonetheless, he successfully cultivated various crops and raised livestock, contributing significantly to the colony's food supply.
+Nonetheless, he successfully cultivated various crops (corn, winter wheat, beans, peas, an apple orchard, and a vineyard) and raised livestock, contributing significantly to the colony's food supply.

 Tragically, Hébert's life ended on January 25, 1627, due to injuries from a fall on ice.
 He was respected by both Native Americans and French settlers and was the first to be laid to rest in the new vault of the Recollets.
 His legacy continued through his descendants, who became prominent in various fields in Canada.

-Louis Hébert and Marie Rollet's family played a significant role in the early history of Quebec and Canada.
-Their descendants, numbering in the thousands, are spread across Canada and the United States, contributing to the rich tapestry of North American history.
+Louis Hébert and Marie Rollet's family played a crucial role in the early history of Quebec and Canada.
+Their descendants, numbering in the thousands, are spread across North America, contributing to the rich tapestry of the continent's history.
+They are considered among the first people to settle permanently in New France, laying the foundation for the future of French Canada.

 Go to Top